-Starting your own real estate firm involves reams of paperwork and a whole lot of planning, however managing your own firm can be one of the most rewarding experiences of your professional career.
-With the recent changes in the license law, broker-owners in Indiana are referred to as the "Managing Broker" of the firm.
+Starting your own real estate Company involves reams of paperwork and a lot of planning; however, managing your Company can be one of the most rewarding experiences of your professional career.
+The Real Estate Commission holds the person who has all the licensee's licenses is called the Managing Broker of the Company.
+The owner of the company may or may not be the Managing Broker.

 To become a Managing Broker, you must meet the following qualifications:

-- Hold a broker's license for at least two years - Complete a 24-hour Managing Broker Course
+- · Hold a broker's license for at least two years - Complete a 24-hour Managing Broker Course

-The Real Estate Certification Program (RECP) offers both live and OnDemand courses.
-Find more information at www.recp.org
+The Real Estate Certification Program (RECP) offers live and on-demand courses.
+Find more information at https://recp.org/managing-brokers.